PetWorks Care Clinic

 Low Income Cat Clinics

-We offer appointments for cats and kittens on Tuesdays at the Humane Society.
+We offer small clinics for cats andkittens at the Humane Society as funds are available.
 These appointments are for families qualifying for low-income status and those who cannot afford to go to their regular veterinarian.
 We schedule appointments for upcoming clinics as the dates are posted below.
 To secure a spot in an upcoming clinic, please stop by the shelter to submit your application and the $25 co-pay, or mail the application with your payment to 5930 Highway 93 South, Missoula MT 59804.
 Space is very limited and you must register in advance.
-See upcoming clinic dates for 2018 in the list below:
+Our Clinic Coordinator will contact you after your paperwork has been submitted.